tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 2. **Recommendations**: in second position (less important, perhaps?) and can be a general 'Recommended For You', a portion likely overlapping with the content served in /recommended page, and 'Recommended For You - [Category Name]'.
 3. **Recently Featured**: Content suggested because of chronological order (but we ignore the reason for a video to become Featured).

-##### By empirical observation we know:
+### How the personalization of the sections works?

-* PornHub stores in localstorage a sequence of watched video by each user.
+* PornHub **stores in localstorage a sequence of watched video** by each user.
 * After a while, a profile with new cookies and tracking code, starts to navigate over a due category, the 'Recommended for [Category Name]' becomes more appropriate along with the selected fetish.

-### Considerations

-PornHub with the stored list of watched video can infer a liked fetish and suggest it in the Recommended.
+* PornHub with the stored list of watched video **can infer a liked fetish and suggest it in the Recommended**.

-In this potest#1 we didn't suggest (probably) enough video, and without belonging to a specific category would be hard to see if they influence in any way.
+* In this potest#1 we didn't suggest (probably) enough video, and without belonging to a specific category would be hard to see if they influence in any way.

+### What we didn't find out, but we'll keep pursuing

+* We don't know if any particular producer benefits from any advantageous treatment from the algorithm.
+* We don't know if, for not-logged-in users, the recommended page changes accordingly to what has been seen.
+* We know for sure that the homepage and 'Recommended For You' section, depends on your past activity, but we didn't yet link this evidence.

 {{< colorblock text="4.
 Other interesting things" >}}

-## What we didn't find out, but we'll keep pursuing

-* We don't know if any particular producer benefits from any advantageous treatment from the algorithm.
-* We don't know if, for not-logged-in users, the recommended page changes accordingly to what has been seen.
-* We know for sure that the homepage and 'Recommended For You' section, depends on your past activity, but we didn't yet linked this evidence.

-## Porn research is difficult to outreach 🤷
+## Research about porn is difficult to outreach 🤷

 We shared the invitation below on: [/r/privacy](https://www.reddit.com/r/privacy/comments/equgcy/on_sunday_january_19th_2020_join_the_first/), [/r/italyInformatica](https://www.reddit.com/r/ItalyInformatica/comments/erb7g0/nsfw_aiutiamo_i_ragazzi_italiani_di_tracking/), and [/r/SampleSize](https://www.reddit.com/r/SampleSize/comments/eqwd32/academic_today_collective_observation_of_the/).